CO2 emissions resulting from all trips on Bookmundi will be offset via investments in carbon reduction projects.

 day 5 - Travel to Essaouira on the Atlantic coast, visit a winery over a relaxing lunch

 Leaving the Atlas Mountains behind, we journey back toward Marrakech before heading west to the coast.
-Along the way, we'll stop at an Argan oil cooperative, where you can see firsthand how this famous oil is produced and maybe even pick up a bottle or two.
+Along the way, we'll stop at an Argan oil cooperative, where you can see firsthand how the oil is produced and maybe even pick up a bottle or two.

 Next, we make a special stop at Le Domaine du Val d'Argan in Ounagha, Morocco's southernmost winery.
 Though Morocco is a predominantly Muslim country, its winemaking roots stretch all the way back to the Roman Empire, and today, it produces some excellent wines.
 While most vineyards are found in the north around Meknes, Val d'Argan is a standout, known for its high-quality wines with a distinctive character.

 We'll settle in for a leisurely outdoor lunch in the shade, savoring fresh salads, warm breads, a selection of meats and fish and seasonal, locally sourced vegetables-all perfectly paired with a glass of wine from the vineyard.
-And if you're looking to cool off before the meal, there's a swimming pool where both kids and adults can take a refreshing dip.
+And if you're looking to cool off before the meal, there's a swimming pool where both kids and adults can take a refreshing dip - so don't forget to bring your swimming costumes.

 After lunch, we continue to Essaouira and check in to our hotel, close to the old town.
 The rest of the day is free.
 Feel free to meander back into the medina to shop for unique souvenirs, or soak up the atmosphere in the galleries and cafés of the souk.
 If you're a foodie, don't miss the fresh fish stalls at the harbour front, where you can sample the catch of the day straight off the grill.